Ranked in these QuestionsQuestion Ranking

 Pro Cross platform, with mobile apps available

-Client works on Windows, Linux, OS X, iOS, Android, BSD, and Solaris, and server applications for Windows, Linux, BSD, and OS X.
+Client works on Windows, Linux, OS X, iOS, Android, and server applications for Windows, Linux.

 Pro Server works on Raspberry Pi